A Nursing Home Abuse and Neglect Attorney Who Cares

-Discover what our dedicated Alabama nursing home abuse lawyers can do for you
+Discover what our dedicated Alabama nursing home abuse lawyer can do for you

 Families throughout Alabama trust nursing homes to care for their loved ones.
-When nursing homes violate that trust, the consequences can be devastating.
-Severe injuries, serious health problems and even death can often result due to nursing home abuse and neglect in Alabama.
+When facilities violate that trust, the consequences can be devastating.
+Severe injuries, serious health problems and even death often result from nursing home abuse and neglect in Alabama.

 Don't give up hope.
 We understand what you're going through.
-At Shuttlesworth Lasseter, LLC, our experienced Alabama nursing home abuse lawyers have dedicated their careers to fighting for the rights of families dealing with the aftermath of nursing home abuse.
+At Shuttlesworth Law Firm, P.C., our experienced Alabama nursing home abuse lawyer has dedicated their careers to fighting for the rights of families dealing with the aftermath of abuse and neglect.
+We can help you with your claim or lawsuit, too.

-We are highly skilled attorneys who handle complicated cases involving abuse and neglect at nursing homes.
+Founding attorney Perry Shuttlesworth is a highly skilled lawyer who handles complicated cases involving abuse and neglect at nursing homes.
 Abuse and neglect may seem similar, but there are differences.
 Neglect generally involves improper medical or physical attention, while abuse generally involves unwanted physical or sexual conduct, punishment or isolation.

 Abuse refers to an intentional infliction of harm on someone, while neglect happens when the nursing home fails to provide necessary care for the resident.
 Typically, neglect is reported more frequently than abuse.